rwcarlsen/goexif/README.md

 goexif
 ======

 Provides decoding of basic exif and tiff encoded data.
-Still in alpha - no garuntees.
+Still in alpha - no guarantees.
-Suggestions/pull requests welcome.
-Funcionality is split into two packages - "exif" and "tiff" The exif package depends on the tiff package.
+Suggestions and pull requests are welcome.
+Functionality is split into two packages - "exif" and "tiff" The exif package depends on the tiff package.
 Documentation can be found at http://go.pkgdoc.org/github.com/rwcarlsen/goexif